Nusratnimme/stock-analysis/README.md

 * If assumptions are made about the data in refactoring a code to make it run faster, it may yield error when those assumptions are not held.
 * If refactoring is achieved by employing complex logic, it may be difficult to understand for other users.

-### Pros and cons of refactoring the stock analysis code
+### Pros and cons of refactored stock analysis script
 **Pros**
 * The refactored code was significantly faster.
 * It used less memory.